rothos/protocol_1/index.md

 Low-stakes interactions are more likely to be creative, in that both people can work together to do something even better for each other, and everyone, than they could alone.

-There are of course issues of low resources (time, money, etc.), coordination costs, entrenched beliefs or preconceptions, excessive ill-will, preconceptions, etc., that it make it hard to have noncoervice, low-stakes, and creative interactions with another person.
+There are of course issues of low resources (time, money, etc.), coordination costs, entrenched beliefs or preconceptions, excessive ill-will, preconceptions, etc., that it make it hard to have noncoercive, low-stakes, and creative interactions with another person.
 Sometimes, often, it can require tremendous preparation, over years and years, to arrange self and world to interact with other people noncoercively.
 But you can do your best, wherever you are on that journey, and it’s worth it.

 One final pithy thing, if you’re looking for a quick-and-dirty way to try to know whether you’re being coercive versus, say ethically persuading, is you can ask, whether, functionally, you are *influencing* a person or *informing* them.
 Of course, seeming informing can actually be influencing, and vice versa.
 But I have found it helpful to check whether I’m influencing (bad, in this usage) or merely information (good, in this usage).
 If you *need* a person to respond in a particular way then there’s a real, stringent sense in which you cannot ethically interact with them, at least along that dimension, and more work is required on your part.
 If you have optionality, power, freedom with respect to X (or they do, or you both do) then the interaction becomes ethical with respect to X. Sometimes this can happen upstream or obliquely.
 For example, if both people have lots of money or other resources, then there’s less of a surface area, very generally, for either person to “coercively need” each other.